-Let’s Unpack That is a series where we process and unpack our baggage of social identities and travel privileges to understand how they impact our travel experiences.
-We’ll be covering everything from race and ethnicity, to passport privilege and voluntourism.
-Each post will focus on a topic, concept, or phrase in order to dig deeper and reflect on our travel privilege(s).
+Let’s Unpack That is a travel education series where we process and unpack our baggage of social identities and travel privileges to understand how they impact our travel experiences.
+We cover everything from the Black travel movement to cultural differences dating abroad.
+Each post focuses on a topic, concept, or phrase in order to dig deeper and reflect on our travel privilege(s).
 Whether in our own countries or abroad, understanding our impact can help us be more responsible and conscious travelers.

 This time, we’ll be breaking down the phrase “social constructs.”
 By definition, social constructs are understandings and ideas created by society that affect how we perceive the world and therefore become shared assumptions about our reality.
 Social constructs are everywhere and you can’t escape them (literally nor figuratively).
 However, you can recognize, reflect, and analyze their impact on you and the world around you.

 You may or may not be familiar with the term “social constructs,” however we use and participate in them every day.
 Social constructs influence our daily interactions with each other, our belief systems, and show up in every social identity we hold as social identities are also social constructs.
 While they may seem abstract or ambiguous, they’re not.
 The best way to explain social constructs in our world is through examples.
 Let’s delve deeper into some popular and widely-used social constructs.

 Money is a popular social construct and travel privilege

 In order to pursue many travel experiences money is necessary, but did you know that it’s also a construct?
 Think about it.
 Who told you that a five dollar bill was indeed five dollars?
 How do you know that?
 Money gets its value and importance based on the human interaction we place upon it, in addition to other factors such as economics and politics.
 Money being a social construct also links to other travel privileges including currency privilege, which we will cover later in the series.